-I thought about this concept again recently when I saw this commercial:
+I thought about Lordy’s approach to content engagement again recently when I saw this commercial:

 The ad is called an “anti-ad”.
 It never mentions the brand name or logo, proclaiming their product is a “chip so iconic, we don’t need to name it.”
 The ad describes the product by highlighting its flavors, crunch, and shape.
 Viewers of the commercial, especially lovers of the product, know exactly what snack it’s promoting based on all of the content details.